opensus-web/opensus-web.github.io/README.md

 ### Due to using a web host, you cannot:
 - Join any local servers(must be a public server or you can run a local web server)
 ##Default KEYBIND: WASD
+# Web export by GODOT game engine.
+Game by OpenSuspect team.